Peace Corp Master's International (PCMI) Program in Environmental Policy

 - PCMI students then fulfill 27 months of Peace Corps service (3 months of training in country followed by 24 months of service).

-- Upon completion of service, PCMI students return to the Monterey Institute campus to complete courses needed for graduation.
+- Upon completion of service, most PCMI students return to the Monterey Institute campus to fulfill the remainder of credits requirements for graduation.

 The Peace Corps Assignment

-Environmental Policy Peace Corps volunteers work with local communities and organization to protect the environment through various projects addressing needs such as alternative energy sources, water supply, forest conservation, wildlife protection, and park management.
-Typical projects include:
+Volunteers work with local communities and organization to protect the environment through various projects addressing needs such as alternative energy sources, water supply, forest conservation, wildlife protection, and park management.
+Typical projects might include:

 - Establishing a conservation plan for a local natural resource